How to create an ebook step by step

 - Sustainability – While readers always have the option to print out the ebook, its digital format is good for the environment, as it prevents unnecessary paper waste.

-- Accessibility – Readers can increase the font size and enable text dictation, making it accessible for more people.
+- Accessibility – Readers can increase the font size and enable text dictation, making it accessible to more people.

 - Possibility – Digital books allow you to embed or link to more of your content and social media, to keep your audience engaged with your online business.